rachita11/Serene-space/README.md

 <br><br>
 <b>Repository info-</b><br>
 The repository has three files and an image folder each corresponding to HTML, CSS and JavaScript files along with an image folder that contains all the images that have been used.<br><br>
-You can watch the total project here on this website : https://stifffall60.qoom.space/~/Hackathon